phalcon/documentation/docs/routing.md

 ### HTTP Methods

-When you add a route using simply `add()`, the route will be enabled for any HTTP method.
+When you add a route using `add()`, the route will be enabled for any HTTP method.
 Sometimes we can restrict a route to a specific method.
 This is particularly useful when creating RESTful applications.

 ```php
 <?php